realworldocaml/book/en/06-variants.md

 ```

 This example is more than a toy.
 There's a module very much in this
-spirit already exists as part of Core, and gets a lot of practical use
+spirit already exists as part of Core called `Blang`, and it gets a
-in a variety of applications.
+lot of practical use in a variety of applications.

 More generally, using variants to build recursive data-structures is a
 common technique, and shows up everywhere from designing little